OriginTrail/ReadTheDocs/source/Running-a-Node/getting-started.rst

 If you don’t have Node.js installed head to https://nodejs.org/en/ and install version 9.x.x.

-Note: Make sure you have the preciselly above specified version of Node.js installed.
+Note: Make sure you have the precisely above specified version of Node.js installed.
 Some features will not work well on versions less or greater then 9.x.x.

 Before starting, make sure your server is up-to-date.
 You can do this with the following commands:

 .. code:: bash

-curl -sL https://deb.nodesource.com/setup\_9.x \| sudo -E bash -
-sudo apt-get install -y nodejs
+    curl -sL https://deb.nodesource.com/setup\_9.x | sudo -E bash sudo apt-get install -y nodejs

 Database - ArangoDB
 +++++++++++++++++++

 ArangoDB is a native multi-model, open-source database with flexible data models for documents, graphs, and key-values.
 We are using ArangoDB to store data.
 In order to run OT node with ArangoDB you need to have a local ArangoDB server installed and running.

 Head to arangodb.com/download, select your operating system and download ArangoDB.
 You may also follow the instructions on how to install with a package manager, if available.
-Remember credentials (username and password) used to log in to Arango server, since later on you will need to set them in .origintrail\_noderc.
+Remember credentials (username and password) used to log in to Arango server, since later on you will need to set them in ``.origintrail_noderc`` \ .

 Installation
 ++++++++++++

 Clone the repository

 .. code:: bash

-git clone -b release/mainnet \ `https://github.com/OriginTrail/ot-node.git <https://github.com/OriginTrail/ot-node.git>`__
+    git clone -b release/mainnet https://github.com/OriginTrail/ot-node.git

-in the root folder of a project (ot-node), create .env file.
+in the root folder of a project (ot-node), create ``.env`` file.
 For manually running a mainnet node, add following variable in .env file:

-``NODE\_ENV=mainnet``
+    ``NODE_ENV=mainnet``

 or for manually running a testnet node,

-``NODE\_ENV=testnet``
+    ``NODE_ENV=testnet``

 Before running a node make sure you configure it properly first.
 You can proceed to node Node Configuration page.

 and then run npm from root project folder

 .. code:: bash

     cd ot-node
     npm install
     npm run setup

 Starting The Node
 ++++++++++++++++++

 OT node consists of two servers RPC and Kademlia node.
 Run both servers in a single command.

     ``npm start``

 You can see instructions regarding the data import on the following Import data